mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Hoping to travel light, my friend opted to buy a [SeaLife DC2000](https://www.bhphotovideo.com/c/product/1294161-REG/sealife_sl746_dc2000_camera_pro_duo.html) combo package with a 20MP digital camera, tray, and lights.
 (Note: This camera turned out to be a total disaster.)

 I initially thought about shooting with my Fuji XT-1, but a quick search revealed no available housings.

+After a couple weeks of research, I settled on an Olympus E-M5 Mark II, bundled with a housing.
+When the unit arrived, I was suprised by how large – and not great for traveling – it was.
+I also realized I would need to buy a tray and handles before using it underwater.
+In my mind, any additional investments in this camera setup were not worth it, especially since the Mark II only shot 1080p HD – not 4K (essentially the standard in 2017).

+As I put the Mark II back in the mail to return to the seller, I thought about how little time was left before my trip – less than three weeks.
+I needed to make another decision ASAP.

-Inspired by watching the BBC's Blue Planet series, I started looking at new cameras capable of shooting 4K video.
+Inspired by watching the BBC's Blue Planet series, I began to look at cameras capable of shooting 4K video.

 On the high end of the market were brands like RED and ARRI.
-Unfortunately, cameras depreciate as fast as phones, so I ruled out the best equipment and started looking at more affordable mirrorless options.
+Unfortunately, cameras depreciate as fast as phones, so I ruled out the best equipment and started to review affordable mirrorless options.

-About two weeks before my trip, I came across 4K footage shot on a [Panasonic GH5](https://www.amazon.com/PANASONIC-Mirrorless-Camera-Megapixels-DC-GH5KBODY/dp/B01MZ3LQQ5).
+About two weeks before my trip, I came across Red Sea underwater footage shot on a [Panasonic GH5](https://www.amazon.com/PANASONIC-Mirrorless-Camera-Megapixels-DC-GH5KBODY/dp/B01MZ3LQQ5).
 Compared to the competition under $10,000, it blew me away.

 Here are a few features that stood out:

 * **Fast autofocus:** Fish do not like to sit still.
 Forget about rack focusing underwater.
 Even if you wanted to try, manual focusing is not possible with most housings.
-Also, think about how difficult it can be to handle focusing on land; now throw in a mask and partical-filled water.
+Also, think about how difficult it can be to handle focusing on land; now throw in a mask and particle-filled water.
 * **Records 4K in 60FPS:** The underwater world is a fast moving one.
 The relatively high frame rate of 60FPS means you can obtain a natural looking, slow-motion image in post-production.
 * **Records a flat image profile:** A flat image profile helps you grade the footage – e.g. pull highlights or push exposure – in post-production, without it falling apart.
 * **20MP sensor:** With a decent sensor, you can capture high-quality stills, in addition to video.

-I decided to go all in.
+I decided to go for it.

 I listed my XT-1 kit for sale and quickly ordered a used GH5 and wide lens.